Originally Web posted Monday, 15 April 2013.

 Apple continues to improve (in theory) its security systems with each OS release.
 Thus, each OS X version is at least a little different than others, and one has show-stopping horrible bugs which prevent real-world usability!

-OS 10.5 Leopard through OS 10.10 Yosemite work similarly, yet have individual differences (and bugs).
+OS 10.5 Leopard through OS 10.13 High Sierra work similarly, yet have individual differences (and bugs).
 OS 10.4 Tiger works very differently: somewhat bizarre and quirky, yet reliable and minimally buggy (once set up).

 Now is the time to back up your new certificate, public key, and private key, archive them, or both!